mjpost/sacrebleu/README.md

 14.5
 ```

-### chrF
+### chrF / chrF+

-chrF does a minimum effort on tokenization since it deals with character n-grams.
+chrF applies minimum to none pre-processing as it deals with character n-grams:

-- If you pass `--chrf-whitespace`, whitespace characters will be preserved when computing the character n-grams.
+- If you pass `--chrf-whitespace`, whitespace characters will be preserved when computing character n-grams.
 - If you pass `--chrf-lowercase`, sacreBLEU will compute case-insensitive chrF(+).
-- If you enable chrF+ mode by passing `--chrf-word-order` (Number of `+` letters denotes the word n-gram order that you select),
+- If you enable chrF+ mode by passing `--chrf-word-order` (The number of `+` letters denotes the word n-gram order that you select),
   a very simple punctuation tokenization will be internally applied.